there are different types of travellers

 Solo travellers

-It’s quite liberating to just be on your own in a new place, take your time exploring or just do nothing for the day.
+It’s quite liberating to be on your own in a new place, take your time exploring or just do nothing for the day.

 Family travellers

-Well, the types of travelling doesn’t actually matter that much.
+The types of travelling doesn’t actually matter that much.

 First of all, it’s just interesting to know what type you are, and second, it might be helpful to know what types of tourists you are when researching your next trip.
 Or, even more so, if you want someone else to tailor your vacation.

-If you’re an adventure traveller, you will most probably not enjoy a trip that’s full of visiting museums.
+If you’re an adventure traveller, you will most probably not enjoy a trip full of visiting museums.
 And if you’re a budget traveller, staying in a five-star all-inclusive luxury hotel probably will not be for you.

 Related: how to plan your vacation

-Last thoughts on travel types
+Final thoughts on different types of travellers

 Wow, this list contained quite a few types of travellers, didn’t it?